Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 Our targets

-Our efforts to decarbonise are focused on reducing the absolute carbon exposure in our holdings.
+Our efforts to decarbonise are focused on reducing the total carbon emissions of our holdings.
 Rather than selling our carbon-intensive assets or buying companies that rely on an abundance of offsets, we seek to encourage an aggressive reduction in greenhouse gas (GHG) emissions among our investee companies, as is necessary to contribute to a real world reduction.
 We place less emphasis on grand-gesture statements and more on action and evidence.

-Our decarbonisation process includes an assessment of how our investee companies perform today.
-While we engage all of our companies on this topic, we started with the most urgent – our largest positions in regional and country portfolios and the highest emitters, covering 75% of FSSA’s total assets under management (AUM).
+We launched our decarbonisation process in 2021 with an assessment of how our holdings were positioned, how they performed at that point in time, and their plans for the future.
+While we plan to engage with all of our companies on this topic, we started with the most urgent – our largest positions in regional and country portfolios and those in carbon-intensive sectors covering 75% of FSSA’s total assets under management (AUM).

-Rather than penalising companies that are less advanced towards their net zero goals, we aim to make and measure progress.
+Rather than penalise companies that are less advanced towards their net zero goals or those in hard to abate sectors, we aim to make and measure progress by supporting companies in this effort.
 We will achieve this through frequent engagement with company management to move towards genuine reductions and meaningful targets.

 Case studies

-We believe that a strong commitment to stewardship is an essential component of a strong approach to responsible investment (RI), and that embedding RI into the core of our investment activities is in the best long-term interests of our clients.
+We believe that a strong commitment to stewardship is an essential component of a strong approach to responsible investment, and that embedding responsible investment into the core of our investment activities is in the best long-term interests of our clients.
 For more than a decade we have systematically and progressively improved our practices and processes across our investment capabilities globally.

 Proxy voting